 For students residing in these provinces the tuition is \$95.00 per semester.
 For two students from one family residing in these provinces the tuition for each is \$75.00 per semester.

 Alberta, British Columbia and Saskatchewan Provinces.

 For students residing in these provinces the tuition is \$60.00 per semester.
 This is the minimum tuition.

 Foreign Countries.
-For students whose parents are not missionaries.
+For students whose parents are not missionaries of the Christian Reformed Church.